brglng/vim-im-select/README.md

 The timeout during which events are not responded, in milliseconds.

-Some IM switching commands steals focus, for example, the `gdbus` program on GNOME desktop (which is really unfortunate).
+Some IM switching commands steals focus, e.g., the `gdbus` program on GNOME desktop.
 This will trigger `FocusLost` and `FocusGained` events, which causes problems.
 This option setups the timeout after the IM is switched.
 During the timeout, events are not responded.
-The default value is 40.
+The default value is 50.

 ### `g:im_select_enable_for_win32_gvim`